rodrigorodrigues/microservices-design-patterns/README.md

 ### Microservice Patterns

-It is implemented so far the following list of patterns:

  * **Server-side service discovery** - Used [Spring Cloud Eureka Server](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-eureka-server.html) on `eureka-server` folder, Added `<artifactId>eureka-consul-adapter</artifactId>` for `scraping data for Prometheus`

  * **Client-side service discovery** - Used [Spring Cloud Eureka Client][https://cloud.spring.io/spring-cloud-netflix/multi/multi__service_discovery_eureka_clients.html] and all microservices(`admin-server, user-service, person-service, etc`) are running as a client service discovery